-The Company's Board of Directors met seven times during fiscal year 2013.
+The Company's Board of Directors met nine times during fiscal year 2014.
 The Board has three standing committees - the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
 Each of the members of each of the committees qualifies as an "independent director" under the NASDAQ listing standards.
-During fiscal 2013, each director attended a minimum of 75% of the total number of meetings of the Board and of the total number of meetings held by all committees of which he was a member.
+During fiscal 2014, each director attended a minimum of 75% of the total number of meetings of the Board and of the total number of meetings held by all committees of which he was a member.
+Mr. Miller attended all meetings of the Board subsequent to his appointment in May 2014.

 The Company's Corporate Governance Guidelines provide that each director is expected to attend the annual meetings of stockholders of the Company.
-All of the members of the Company's Board of Directors who were serving as directors at the time of the 2012 annual meeting attended the 2012 annual meeting.
+All of the members of the Company's Board of Directors who were serving as directors at the time of the 2013 annual meeting attended the 2013 annual meeting.